RahulKodate/RahulKodate/README.md

 ---

 ## Summary
-Strategic and results-driven Technical Program Manager with over 6 years of diverse experience in software engineering, project management, and cross-functional team leadership.
-Proven track record of driving significant performance improvements and operational efficiencies through innovative solutions and effective project management methodologies.
-Adept at fostering collaboration among stakeholders, enhancing communication, and ensuring timely project delivery.
+Strategic and results-driven Technical Program Manager with over six years of experience in software engineering, project management, and cross-functional team leadership.
 Demonstrated expertise in utilizing Agile, Scrum, and Kanban methodologies to streamline processes and boost productivity.
 Strong technical acumen with proficiency in Java, Python, C++, cloud platforms, and various project management tools.
-Committed to leveraging extensive technical knowledge and leadership skills to deliver high-quality software solutions and drive organizational success.

 ## Certifications and Key Skills